Célébration en montagne savoyarde

 Amis partageant un repas

-"In Savoy, one does not only eat, one communes.
-Each festive dish tells of a victory over winter, a celebration of man's work and the animal's generosity."
+"In Savoie, one doesn't just eat; one communes.
+Every festive dish tells of a victory over winter, a celebration of man's labor and the animal's generosity."

 The Essentials of Charcuterie

-It is impossible to imagine a celebration without the famous Savoyard Saucisson.
-At local fairs, it is chosen "well-dried," aged in the heart of the mountains.
-Diots, those small pork sausages often cooked in white wine and onions, are the star of village meals.
-They are enjoyed standing up, in a convivial atmosphere, accompanied by a generous portion of crozets, those small buckwheat pasta squares typically Savoyard.
+It is impossible to imagine a celebration without the famous Saucisson de Savoie.
+In local fairs, it is chosen "well dry," aged in the heart of the mountains.
+Diots, those small pork sausages often cooked with white wine and onions, are the stars of village meals.
+They are enjoyed standing up, in a convivial atmosphere, accompanied by a generous portion of crozets, those small squares of buckwheat pasta typically from Savoie.

 Did You Know?